Lee-Wei-Jie/ICT2x01_P1-8/WORKFLOW.md

 4. when testing is done, commit/push final changes and initiate pull request to dev
 5. After reviewer approved, merge feature branch into dev
 6. Delete feature branch
-69. Nice.
+7. Nice.
-7. Only do bugfixes & documentation in rel branches.
+8. Only do bugfixes & documentation in rel branches.
-8. Use tags to demarcate rel versions in master branch.
+9. Use tags to DEMARCATE rel versions in master branch.